rtm/human-css-classes/README.md

 will be handled properly.

-Classes such as `@mobile` are built-in as defaults, but the user is free to define their own media queries in the initializer.
+Classes such as `@mobile` are built-in as defaults, but you are free to define your own media queries in the initializer.
 Multiple media classes can be specified, and the rules in question will apply to them all.

 The built-in pseudo-classes number more than two dozen.
-The user is again free to define their own pseudo-classes and equivalent class names.
+You are again free to define your own pseudo-classes and equivalent class names.

 ### Composability